uncrustify/uncrustify/README.md

 ## Configuring the program
 Uncrustify usually reads configuration files that are passed via the `-c` flag.
-If the flag is not provided Uncrustify will try to find a configuration file via the `UNCRUSTIFY_CONFIG` environment variable or a file with the name `.uncrustify.cfg` or `uncrustify.cfg` in your home folder.
+If the flag is not provided, Uncrustify will try to find a configuration file via the `UNCRUSTIFY_CONFIG` environment variable or a file with the name `.uncrustify.cfg` or `uncrustify.cfg` in your home folder.